HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 naming conventions as entries in the CDS Hooks catalog (`noun-verb`), and will align with CDS Hooks catalog entries where feasible.
 The `activityType` property conveys a navigation target such as `problem-add` or `order-sign`, indicating where EHR should go to after the ui message has been handled.
-An activity may specify additional parameters that can be included in the call as additional properties.
+An activity MAY specify additional parameters that can be included in the call as additional properties.